J-Bockhofer/csvenum/README.md

 ## Future plans

-0. Need to deal with trailing commas in csv
+0. Need to deal with trailing commas in csv.

-0. Generate FromStr impl to check all associated string constants
+0. Generate FromStr impl to check all associated string constants.

+0. Check u-numeric values for sign.

 1. Provide `OnceLock` wrappers for non-const statics.

 2. impl custom Ord as special column of usize.

+3. Option on data for missing values.

-3. BTrees and HashMaps for large datasets.
+4. BTrees and HashMaps for large datasets.

 Please report any issue you find or suggestion you have to further improve this tool!